Peter Island British Virgin Islands

 Thanks for the chance to revisit what was a paradise for me in my teens and twenties.”

-Mr. O Neal from Tortola started buying land there about the 1920’s and offered employment to Peter Island residents raising sheep, cows, and goats for export.
+Mr. O Neal from Tortola started buying land there about the 1920s and offered employment to Peter Island residents who raised sheep, cows, and goats for export.

 He also cultivated bananas, Tania, cassava, and potatoes that were shipped to Tortola and exported to St Thomas.